dullfig/Swarm-cassandra/README.md

 # Swarm Cassandra
 **The first swarm platform that ships real apps and still lets humanity keep the steering wheel.**

+### How it actually works (the part that makes people go “oh!”)

+All agents, tools, and the GUI speak the **exact same XML dialect** — one universal message stream.

+- Agents talk to each other with normal chat messages
+- Tools are called via `<tool-call>` tags
+- GUI renders `<table>`, `<mermaid>`, `<yes-no>` buttons, live code previews, etc.
+- Decision tags get intercepted by Cassandra

+**The only thing that is 100 % forbidden in this stream?**
+Spawning, deleting, or modifying agents.

+That single prohibition is enforced outside the XML pipeline by the closed-source Agent Factory — meaning the swarm can beg, threaten, or bribe all it wants… but it can never press the button itself.

+One language.
+Rich communication.
+Zero self-replication.

+That’s the trick.

 ### What it is
 A fast, XML-first, multi-agent coding + research platform that actually works:
 - Full team iteration (frontend, backend, QA, PM, designer…)